Huy Nguyen Trieu: Making Sense of AI Adoption in Finance

 AI adoption in financial services is becoming increasingly complex.

-Use cases can appear across many areas, including:
+Use cases can appear across many areas of an institution, including:

 From Complexity to Clarity

-The approach presented was to create a framework that maps AI use cases across two key dimensions:
+The approach presented through the AI in Finance Observatory is to map AI use cases across two key dimensions:

 The goal is not to add complexity.